 Wisdom Behind The Wood #3: Why Black Cherry Is Our Most Underrated Wood

 Welcome back everyone to my third installment of Wisdom Behind The Wood!
-This month we’re covering our most underrated wood black cherry.
+This month we’re going to talk about cherry wood, the most underrated wood.
 The scientific name for black cherry/wild cherry/wild black cherry is Prunus serotina.
 Black cherry is the largest of the native cherries and the only one of commercial value.
-Hailing from the rose family, black cherry is easily identified by its sweet floral smell while milling.
+Hailing from the rose family, the black cherry characteristic that makes them easily identifiable is their sweet floral smell while milling.
 It is commonly found in bush or shrub form in the wild.
 Large trees, useful for furniture wood and veneer are found in large commercial plots in the Allegheny Plateau of Pennsylvania, New York, and West Virginia.
 Smaller quantities of high-yield trees can be found scattered throughout the southern Appalachian Mountains.
-Black cherry is extremely susceptible to diseases and pests.
+Another black cherry characteristic is that it's extremely susceptible to diseases and pests.
 One of our most widespread treatments in Northern Colorado involved treating cherry trees for fire blight early in the season.
-The bacteria that causes fire blight also affects other trees and shrubs in the Rosaceae family such as apple trees, roses, plum, and almonds.
+The bacteria that cause fire blight also affect other trees and shrubs in the Rosaceae family such as apple trees, roses, plums, and almonds.

-Black Cherry is one of the best all-around woods as far as workability is concerned.
-It is dimensionally stable, straight grained, and gentle on tooling.
+The Black Cherry wood characteristics are what make it the best all-around as far as workability is concerned.
+It is dimensionally stable, straight-grained, and gentle on tooling.
 It is our softest wood at 950 Janka scale but still hard and durable.
 When freshly cut cherry is a light pinkish brown, over time and exposure to light cherry darkens to a gorgeous medium reddish brown.
 Small black streaks and slight discoloration are common in the end grain of black cherry typically caused by small resin ducts within the tree.
 These hold small quantities of sap within them and are the primary defense against boring insects.
 They act similarly to land mines in that when a boring insect encounters a resin duct the sap flushes the insect out and traps it in the resin flow.

 Freshly Milled Cherry vs Aged Cherry